onnx/onnx-mlir/docs/Dialects/onnx.md

 | Attribute | MLIR Type | Description |
 | :-------: | :-------: | ----------- |
-`axis` | IntegerAttr | 64-bit signless integer attribute
+`axis` | ::mlir::IntegerAttr | 64-bit signless integer attribute
-`largest` | IntegerAttr | 64-bit signless integer attribute
+`largest` | ::mlir::IntegerAttr | 64-bit signless integer attribute
-`sorted` | IntegerAttr | 64-bit signless integer attribute
+`sorted` | ::mlir::IntegerAttr | 64-bit signless integer attribute

 #### Operands:

 | Operand | Description |
 | :-----: | ----------- |
-`X` | memref of any type values or tensor of any type values `K` | memref of any type values or tensor of any type values
+`X` | tensor of 8-bit unsigned integer values or tensor of 16-bit unsigned integer values or tensor of 32-bit unsigned integer values or tensor of 64-bit unsigned integer values or tensor of 8-bit signless integer values or tensor of 16-bit signless integer values or tensor of 32-bit signless integer values or tensor of 64-bit signless integer values or tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or memref of any type values
+`K` | tensor of 64-bit signless integer values

 #### Results:

 | Result | Description |
 | :----: | ----------- |
+`Values` | tensor of 8-bit unsigned integer values or tensor of 16-bit unsigned integer values or tensor of 32-bit unsigned integer values or tensor of 64-bit unsigned integer values or tensor of 8-bit signless integer values or tensor of 16-bit signless integer values or tensor of 32-bit signless integer values or tensor of 64-bit signless integer values or tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or memref of any type values
-`Values` | memref of any type values or tensor of any type values `Indices` | memref of any type values or tensor of any type values
+`Indices` | tensor of 64-bit signless integer values or memref of any type values

 ### `onnx.Transpose` (ONNXTransposeOp)